In this guide on different types of frogs in Nebraska, we’ll look at four of the most common types of frogs you’re likely to see.

 Unfortunately, these are harmless frogs but not particularly good pets.
 A common complaint is that they don’t want all chirp; if they do, it might be a few days after they were fed.

-So despite their name, chorus frogs aren’t necessarily very social creatures and prefer being left alone.
-But then again, maybe that makes them ideally suited for your busy schedule!
+So, despite their name, chorus frogs aren’t necessarily very social creatures and prefer being left alone.
+But then again, maybe that suits them for your busy schedule!

 4. Cope’s Gray Tree Frog